 1. Check in and reserve parking ahead of time

 Parking garages are filling up early.
-You can reserve a parking spot in advance to avoid delays.
+You can reserve a parking spot in advance at many lots to avoid delays.

 2. Arrive early – extra early